The Australian Goods and Service Tax is levied on physical and digital goods that are traded for consumption within Australia.

 2. When is the digital tax rule applicable from?

-July 1, 2017 onwards, merchants registered outside Australia, selling digital products or services to consumers in Australia should collect and remit GST.
+Starting July 1, 2017, merchants registered outside Australia, selling digital products or services to consumers in Australia must collect and remit GST.

 3. When is the low value physical goods rule applicable from?

-July 1, 2018 onwards, merchants registered outside Australia, selling physical goods less than or equal to A$1,000 in a consignment, to consumers in Australia, should collect and remit GST.
+Starting July 1, 2018, merchants registered outside Australia, selling physical goods less than or equal to A$1,000 in a consignment, to consumers in Australia, must collect and remit GST.

 4. What is the significance of ‘Register for GST' option?